 I sometimes think BeeBop liked Munson even more than the team.
 Years ago before we were married and BeeBop was still in the Navy on a cruise in the Mediterranean, he called me from Italy one Saturday afternoon.
 We talked for a little while and then he asked if I had the Georgia game on the radio.
 I assured him that I did and do you know what he asked me?
 No, not the score.
 He said, “could you just hold the phone up to the radio so I can hear Munson?”
 Homesick indeed.

-Whatever your game day ritual is, here’s a great recipe to cook up for your fans.
-It’s a classic Buffalo Wing but it’s baked instead of fried.
-And I can’t tell the difference.
+Whatever your game day ritual is, these baked Buffalo wings are a great recipe to cook up for your fans.
+It tastes identical to the classic Buffalo Wing but it’s baked instead of fried.
+I honestly can’t tell the difference.
 Now, I’m not saying it’s actually healthy, but it’s way better than frying.

 Start by lining a baking sheet with foil.
 Generously coat a cooling rack with cooking spray and place it in the baking pan.
 Or you could use a broiler pan.
 You just need something to get the wings up off the pan if possible.
 It will make your finished wings a lot less greasy.